nazwhale/GildedRose/README.md

 	Quality increases by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after the concert

+Finally, one rule:
+The `Item` class cannot be touched.

-See a comprehensive description of the Gilded Rose Kata [here](https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/master/GildedRoseRequirements.txt).
+The definitive version of the kata can be found [here](https://github.com/emilybache/GildedRose-Refactoring-Kata/blob/master/GildedRoseRequirements.txt).

 ### Approach